Best Wireless Gaming Mouse - The Ultimate Guide

 Best budget wireless mouse

 The G305 is based on the shell design of the original G Pro mouse, which is now called the 'G Pro Gaming Mouse.'
 That shape was, as we already mentioned, quite polarizing but for the gamers who love their small mice this is pretty much a dream come true.

 It's not as cutting edge as its more ambitious brother (the G Pro Wireless) but if you want to go wireless on a budget and/or you prefer smaller mice then this is a top option.
 It doesn't have a rechargeable battery but it does last a whopping 250 game hours on a single battery so you won't have to worry about replacing that battery every week.
 Out of the box with the battery included the G305 weighs 96 grams but there are plenty of (easy) mods to reduce that weight, so while it's not quite as light as some of the more advanced options out there it's certainly very respectable.

 The HERO sensor will deliver flawless tracking and gaming performance, and that combined with the good feet and great clicks make this one of the better wireless options on the market right now.
 Just be wary that you can't configure this mouse to work for left handed gamers, as there are only side buttons on the left side.

-Best wireless mouse with extra features
+Best ergonomic wireless mouse

 Best wireless MMO gaming mouse